Uniform Civil Code: Legislative reforms

 The passing of the Hindu Women's right to Property Act of 1937, also known as the Deshmukh bill, led to the formation of the B. N. Rau committee, which was set up to determine the necessity of common Hindu laws.
-The committee concluded that it was time of a uniform civil code, which would give equal rights to women keeping with the modern trends of society but their focus was primarily on reforming the Hindu law.
+The committee concluded that it was time of a uniform civil code, which would give equal rights to women keeping with the modern trends of society but their focus was primarily on reforming the Hindu law in accordance with the scriptures.
 The committee reviewed the 1937 Act and recommended a civil code of marriage and succession; it was set up again in 1944 and send its report to the Indian Parliament in 1947.

 The Special Marriage Act, which gave the Indian citizens an option of a civil marriage, was first enacted in 1872.
 It had a limited application because it required those involved to renounce their religion and was applicable mostly to non-Hindus.
 The later Special Marriage (Amendment) Act, 1923 permitted Hindus, Buddhists, Sikhs and Jains to marry either under their personal law or under the act without renouncing their religion as well as retaining their succession rights.

 Post-colonial (1947–1985)

 Hindu Code Bill and addition to the Directive Principles

 The Indian Parliament discussed the report of the Hindu law committee during the 1948–1951 and 1951–1954 sessions.
 The first Prime Minister of the Indian republic, Jawaharlal Nehru, his supporters and women members wanted a uniform civil code to be implemented.
 As Law Minister, B. R. Ambedkar was in charge of presenting the details of this bill.
-It was found that the orthodox Hindu laws were supportive of women's rights since monogamy, divorce and the widow's right to inherit property were present in the Shashtras.
-Ambedkar recommended the adoption of a uniform civil code.
-Ambedkar's frequent attack on the caste system and dislike for the upper castes made him unpopular in the parliament.
-He had done research on the religious texts and considered the caste system in Hindu society to be flawed.
-According to him, only the Uniform Civil Code bill was this opportunity to reform Hindu society as well to ensure protection to Muslim women who have little protection under Sharia Law.
-He thus faced severe criticism from the opposition but Nehru later supported Ambedkar's reforms and demand for a Uniform Civil Code.
-Although a Uniform Civil Code was not introduced at the time, a Hindu Bill was introduced to ensure modern reformation of Hindu Society.
+It was found that the orthodox Hindu laws were pertaining only to a specific school and tradition because monogamy, divorce and the widow's right to inherit property were present in the Shashtras.
+A Civil Code of western inspiration was recommended by Ambedkar.
+Ambedkar's frequent attack on the Hindu laws and dislike for the upper castes made him unpopular in the parliament.
+He had done research on the religious texts and considered the Hindu society structure flawed.
+According to him, only law reforms could save it and the Code bill was this opportunity.
+He thus faced severe criticism from the opposition.
+Nehru later supported Ambedkar's reforms but did not share his negative view on Hindu society.

 The Hindu bill itself received much criticism and the main provisions opposed were those concerning monogamy, divorce, abolition of coparcenaries (women inheriting a shared title) and inheritance to daughters.
+The first President of the country, Rajendra Prasad, opposed these reforms; others included the Congress party president Vallabhbhai Patel, a few senior members and the Hindu fundamentalists within Indian National Congress.
 The women members of the parliament, who previously supported this, in a significant political move reversed their position and backed the Hindu law reform; they feared allying with the fundamentalists would cause a further setback to their rights.